 - Close vents to ventilation systems as you are able.
 (College staff will turn off the ventilation as quickly as possible.)

-- Make a list of the people with you and ask someone to call the list in to Seattle Central Community College Public Safety Department so they know where you are sheltering.
+- Make a list of the people with you and ask someone to call the list in to Seattle Central College Public Safety Department so they know where you are sheltering.

 - If only students are present, one of the students should call in the list.
 Make yourself comfortable.